JohannMG/MessagingMock/README.md

 8.8 Get Customer Message
-- API spec does not yet specify how the html will be sent in the JSON response.
-Right now it's inline and clean of double quotes.
+- API Spec does not yet show how HTML will formatted in JSON, so currently sends minified HTML that uses single quotes to not interfere with JSON standard double quotes.

 8.9 Update Customer Message

 8.10 Delete Customer Message

+##Log

+**0.3**
+Added User Accounts endpoints

+**0.2**
+Changed message IDs to be 32-bit

+**0.1**
+Initial push to AWS with messages endpoints